Gugu Gumede

-Gugu Gumede is a South African actress born in the Province of Natal.
+Gugu Gumede (born 10 December 1991) is a South African actress born in the province of KwaZulu-Natal.
 She is well known for portraying the character of a prophetess, Mamlambo, in the soapie Uzalo.

 Early life

 Gumede was born in the province of Natal.
 Her father was Simon Hulumeni Gumede and her mother was Zanele kaMagwaza-Msibi.
 She studied acting at the American Academy of Dramatic Arts in Los Angeles.

 Career

 In 2013, Gumede returned from the United States and landed a role as Mandisa in Generations, one of the most successful shows in South Africa.

 In 2015, Gumede was cast to portray the character of Mamlambo on the most viewed television show in South Africa, Uzalo.

 In 2018, she presented the 11th Crown Gospel Music Awards alongside Somizi Mhlongo, Rebecca Malope, Clement Maosa and other celebrities.